Explained: What happened to the Kashmir Pandits 30 years ago

 Explained: What the Centre's push for timely execution of death row convicts means

-In the wake of the threats and destruction of property, several Kashmir Pandit families started leave the Valley.
+In the wake of the threats and destruction of property, several Kashmir Pandit families started to leave the Valley.
 More than 70,000 fled between 1990 and 1992.
 This went on until 2000.

 It was also alleged that the then Governor, Jagmohan had encouraged the Pandits to leave Valley, thus giving the entire issue a communal colour.
 The Pandits believe that the Kashmir Muslims whom they lived with peacefully drove them out with a vengeance owing to Islamism.